-4. Set the lanyard stop switch to the "RUN" position.
+Set the lanyard stop switch to the RUN position.
 Read the Lanyard Stop Switch safety explanation and warning in the General Information section.

-5. Shift the outboard to the neutral position.
+5. Shift the remote control into the neutral position.

 6. Do not advance the neutral fast idle speed feature on the remote control for starting (if equipped).